Ronald Whittam: Career and research

 Later in 1955, Whittam became a Beit Memorial Fellow at the University of Cambridge in the Department of Physiology.
 He conducted research there and was among eminent physiologist in the department, including Lord Edgar Adrian, Professor Sir Alan Hodgkin, Professor Sir Bryan Matthews, Joseph Needham and Gilbert Adair.
 Whittam and Matthews were both members of Kings’ College.
 His Doctoral advisor was Richard Keynes.
 He was awarded another PhD.
 Whittam's research was on electrolyte and water in relation to metabolism; oxidative phosphorylation; the relationship between ion transporting water and respiration and glycolysis.
-He worked with Daniel C Tosteson whereby they discovered the making of red cell ghosts.
+He worked with Daniel C. Tosteson whereby they discovered the making of red cell ghosts.

 From 1958 to 1966, Whittam was at the University of Oxford.
 During that time, he was again in the same department of Sir Hans Krebs who was Whitley Professor of Biochemistry.
 He was awarded a M.A. at the University of Oxford.
 In the first two years he conducted research as scientific research staff of the Medical Research Unit.
 Whittam proved the pacemaker effect of the sodium pump on metabolism with red blood cells.
-He spent over half of 1958 at Columbia University, New York, working with David Nachmansohn on electro physiology with single cell electroplaques and the electric eel.
+He spent over half of 1958 at Columbia University, New York, working with David Nachmansohn on electrophysiology with single cell electroplaques and the electric eel.
 Whittam discovered how much potassium is released from a cell of a mammalian.
 In 1960 he became a Lecturer in the Department of Biochemistry, University of Oxford, joining New College, yet also made a member of the Senior Common Room at Hertford College.
 He was a moderator for exams in physiology having been asked by Professor Sir Lindor Brown, the Waynflete Professors of Physiology.
-A real advance in physiology was made by Whittam in 1962 when he had three Papers published: Spatial asymmetry in the stimulation of a membrane adenosine triphosphates; the asymmetrical stimulation of a membrane adenosine triphosphates in relation to active cation transport and directional effects of the alkali metal ions on adenosine triphosphate hydrolysis in erythrocyte ghosts.
-This research was referred to by The Royal Society upon Whittam being elected a Fellow, “Ronald Whittam conducted important studies of the mechanism of active transport of ions in animal tissues.
+A real advance in physiology was made by Whittam in 1962 when he had three Papers published: Spatial asymmetry in the stimulation of a membrane adenosine triphosphatases; the asymmetrical stimulation of a membrane adenosine triphosphatase in relation to active cation transport and directional effects of the alkali metal ions on adenosine triphosphate hydrolysis in erythrocyte ghosts.
+This research was referred to by The Royal Society upon Whittam being elected a Fellow, "Ronald Whittam conducted important studies of the mechanism of active transport of ions in animal tissues.
 He demonstrated the special asymmetry of the ATPase of the red blood cell membrane, which acts only when Na+ is inside and K+ is outside the membrane.
 He was the first to demonstrate that active transport can exert a feedback control over the rate of cellular metabolism.
-These concepts, of directionality as an inherent part of an enzyme reaction in membranes, are of fundamental significance for the understanding of the relations between physiological function and the mechanism of enzyme action.”
+These concepts, of directionality as an inherent part of an enzyme reaction in membranes, are of fundamental significance for the understanding of the relations between physiological function and the mechanism of enzyme action."